otto-de/jlineup/docs/CONFIGURATION.md

 ### `window-widths`

  Every path in the site config will be screenshotted in these given window-widths of the browser

+ Since JLineup 4.0.0, there is a new device-config option which replaces window-widths, see `device-config`

 * Scope: Site
 * Type: List of integers
 * Unit: Pixels